The Analysis of Controversy Speech

 Purpose: To identify for the audience the arguments on both sides of the controversy, by means of the Stock Issues Model, and to identify where the advocates clash on issues by using syllogistic logic and knowledge of enthymemes to identify assumptions.

 There are two parts to the Analysis of Controversy speech: Sketching the arguments on both sides, and identifying the underlying assumptions of both sides.
-Again, you are not allowed to make your position known for the first two speeches, and you are supposed to research, in an even-handed way, both sides of the issue.
+Again, you are not allowed to make your position known until the Persuasive speech, and you are supposed to research, in an even-handed way, both sides of the issue.
 The value of looking at both sides of a question should be evident.
 [If not, click here].

 This speech has two parts: an overview of the problem and the controversy and an underview.
 That is, in this one, you need to give a detailed analysis of both what is said by each side, and what is not said.
 Why?
 Because, many times, if you think about it, the heart of a given controversy lies below the surface, at the level of assumption.
 Why is it that two groups of people can look at the same data and derive diametrically opposed conclusions?
 Because they hold different assumptions, by which they interpret the data.
 Right!
 So, in order to fully analyze a controversy, you’ve got to identify the assumptions being made on both sides of the controversy.